-Firstly, there are plenty of mixed reviews about whether or not this negative scanner is time-consuming or not, with some feeling it is just too labour intensive to be completely worthwhile.
-One of the big claims is that it can convert film to digital files in just seconds and while this conversation rate may be true enough, it is not quite as fast at loading the original material.
+Firstly, there are plenty of mixed reviews about whether this negative scanner is time-consuming or not, with some feeling it is just too labor-intensive to be completely worthwhile.
+One of the big claims is that it can convert film to digital files in just seconds, and while this conversation rate may be true enough, it is not quite as fast at loading the original material.

-The “unique Speed-Load adapters” may be better than on previous models but it could still be better.
-The bigger problem, however, is the limitation on the amount of editing that can be done for corrections.
+The “unique Speed-Load adapters” may be better than previous models, but it could still be better.
+However, the bigger problem is the limitation on the amount of editing done for corrections.

-Again, the specification talks about great features like auto and manual adjustments for colour and brightness but they are minimal and the contrast can be blown out of proportion.
+Again, the specification talks about great features like auto and manual adjustments for color and brightness, but they are minimal, and the contrast can be blown out of proportion.

 Summary: is this Wolverine scanner still recommendable for purchase?

-To determine a final verdict we have to go back to the word “decent”; this is a “decent” upgrade on older models with a “decent” performance but there is still the idea that improvements are there to be made.
-With a more up-to-date design, better controls for editing the digital media, and a faster loading speed perhaps more people would be willing to give these five stars.
+To determine a final verdict, we have to go back to the word “decent”; this is a “decent” upgrade on older models with “decent” performance, but there is still the idea that improvements are there to be made.
+With a more up-to-date design, better controls for editing the digital media, and faster-loading speed, perhaps more people would be willing to give these five stars.

 In the end, there are two ways to look at this Wolverine slide scanner: either it is too time-consuming for one project, and it is better to go to the professionals, or it gives users a fun challenge for all their slides in a fairly fast and user-friendly manner.
 If you are looking for the latter experience, then it could be for you.